dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ### Alternative Preserving Max Munch

+> [!NOTE]
+> This section explores an alternative in the hypothetical and proposes nothing.
+> Its purpose is to justify the possibly contentious exception in the previous section.

 There is a [proposal][deprecate-trailing-dot] to deprecate and remove the currently existing exception regarding floating-point number literals, so that parsing is truly max munch.
 In this spirit, adding a different exception to max munch might seem undesireable.